 Timon & Pumbaa (TV series) was all about titular characters and their camaraderie.
 While many do not know that both the characters were also part of ‘The Lion King.’
 The TV series showcases the life of both characters in different settings.
 The show had some other memorable characters such as The Laughing Hyenas and Rafiki Fables.

 Timon and Pumbaa completed three seasons on channels like Disney Channel, CBS, and Toon Disney.

 21. SpongeBob SquarePants (1999-2012)

-SpongeBob SquarePants is amongst the famous Nickelodeon 90s cartoon shows.
+One of the old cartoon names is SpongeBob SquarePants which is amongst the famous Nickelodeon 90s cartoon shows.
 SpongeBob lives under the sea and owns a restaurant.
-It is counted amongst the longest-running American animated TV series and is also the highest-rated series on Nickelodeon.
+It is counted amongst the longest-running American animated TV series and the highest-rated one on Nickelodeon.